Constitution & By-Laws

 SECTION III.
 ELIGIBILITY

-for the restrictions noted herein, all free persons over the age of 16 who subscribe to the By-laws
+for the restrictions noted herein, all free persons over the age of 16 who subscribe to the

 and Special Orders of this organization are eligible to petition for membership.